 Master in European Affairs - Global Health stream:

-Scientific advisors of the global health stream
+Scientific advisor of the global health stream

 Daniel Benamouzig - Director of research at the CNRS, Head of the Chaire Santé (Sciences Po)